Abenaman/Integrated-Agricultural-Information-System/README.md

 # What is Integrated-Agricultural-Productivity-Analysis-and-Support System?

-Is an agricultural information management system used by agricultural office to easily manage farmers and land information it consists of different AI aystems for plant diseas identification and fertlizer management .
+Is an agricultural information management system used by agricultural office to easily manage farmers and land information it consists of different AI systems for plant disease identification and fertlizer management .

 # About